Baldwin of Forde: Third Crusade

 Soon after Baldwin's arrival, there was a succession crisis in the Kingdom of Jerusalem.
 Sibylla, a first cousin of Henry II, and her two young daughters all died in July from an epidemic ravaging the siege camp where they were living.
 This left Guy without a legal claim to the kingdom as he had held the kingship through his wife.
 The heiress to the kingdom was Sibylla's half-sister Isabella; she was already married to Humphrey IV of Toron, but he was loyal to Guy and seems to have had no ambition to be king.
 A more promising candidate for the throne was Conrad of Montferrat, uncle of the last undisputed king, Baldwin V. Conrad had saved the kingdom from destruction by leading the successful defence of Tyre, and had the support of Isabella's mother Maria Comnena and stepfather Balian of Ibelin.
 Maria and Balian abducted Isabella from Humphrey, and compelled her to seek an annulment, so that she could be married to Conrad and enable him to claim the kingship.

 Baldwin supported Guy's claim, but Ubaldo, Archbishop of Pisa, Philip of Dreux, Bishop of Beauvais, and Eraclius, Patriarch of Jerusalem, supported Conrad.
 Isabella and Humphrey's marriage was forcibly annulled.
-Baldwin, already ailing, attempted to excommunicate everyone involved in the annulment, but he died on 19 November 1190 - just a week after the Latin offensive.
+Baldwin, already ailing, attempted to excommunicate everyone involved in the annulment, but he died on 19 November 1190.
 He wrote his will shortly before his death, and died surrounded by his followers on the crusade.
-The bishop of Beauvais presided over the marriage of Conrad and Isabella with the support of Maria Comnena, the bride's mother, on 24 November.
 Hubert Walter assumed the leadership of the English forces, and also became Baldwin's executor.
 Walter paid the wages of some soldiers and knights from Baldwin's estate, and distributed the rest of the money to the poor.